 - 1-3 Day Finalist Interview: Finalists spend time at one of our offices (typically where the role is based) for an in-person interview.
 These often include a final exercise, to be completed during the visit, and a short presentation to a small panel.
 Post-pandemic, we are still conducting the majority of these virtually, but have started to invite some candidates to office locations when it's possible and convenient to do so.
 As the final round is a substantial time investment for both the candidate and organization, we only invite candidates who we are seriously considering for an offer, and typically interview three finalists per role.
 We also align on general salary expectations in advance, and then confirm the final package once we make an offer.

 For any given role, we receive very strong applications from more candidates than we can hire.
 Typically, we extend an offer to just one of 400 initial applicants.
 We are grateful for the time and energy that every single applicant makes in putting Farmers First, and we encourage applicants to re-apply as they gain work experience or suitable opportunities arise.

-We sat down with Brenda Karimi, who leads recruitment for the Ethiopia program, to share some tips on being an outstanding candidate during an interview process at One Acre Fund.
+We share some tips on being an outstanding candidate during an interview process at One Acre Fund.

 For prospective candidates, here are four important things to know about interviewing at One Acre Fund during the COVID-19 pandemic.